workarea-commerce/workarea/docs/source/articles/order-life-cycle.html.md

 ### Order Reminding

 To help recover the potentially lost revenue of abandoned orders, Workarea applications send “reminder” emails when possible.
-Each email contains a token allowing the consumer to resume the cart.&nbsp;<sup><a href="#notes" id="note-2-context">[2]</a></sup>
+Each email contains a token allowing the consumer to resume the cart.

 For an order to be considered <dfn>needs reminding</dfn>, it must have started checkout, become abandoned, and have an email.
 The example order does not qualify because it is an active checkout and does not have an email.